-In short, the catalyzation of urban agency in Savamala had been 2-folded: spatial and social.
+In short, the catalyzation of urban agency in Savamala has been two-folded: spatial and social.
 In spatial terms, intensive real-estate transformation created an invisible division of Savamala.
-With complete disregard for the cultural agency active and the life and activity there in general, recent radical, profit-oriented construction enterprises at the waterfront are directing the development of the area toward what is known as ”gated community” where upper Savamala will be only a unpleasant passway.
+With complete disregard for the cultural agency active and the life and activity there in general, recent radical, profit-oriented construction enterprises at the waterfront are directing the development of the area toward what is known as a ”gated community” where upper Savamala will be only an unpleasant pass-way.

 Socially speaking, the role of individuals is at the core of urban interventions.
-While in the regulatory framework this practice is obvious and dominant, with politicians making decisions in favour of their political parties not their respective public whose public servants they are.
-On the real-estate side, it is very often spoken about individual in- ternational investors or domestic tycoons as the one’s pulling the strings.
-Moreover, for bottom-up engagement, the informants usually testify that for having the job done, it is usually needed to have powerful and persistent individuals behind it.
-Taking into account historical background, Serbian society may be described as fundamentally authoritarian.
-In such circumstances, both functionality and reliability of institutions and empowerment of bottom-up sectors would hardly happen until the approach is changed for more egali- tarian and horizontal one.
+While in the regulatory framework this practice is obvious and dominant, with politicians making decisions in favour of their political parties, not their respective public whose public servants they are.
+On the real-estate side, it is very often said that individual international investors or domestic tycoons are the ones pulling the strings.
+Moreover, for bottom-up engagement, the informants usually testify that for getting a job done, powerful and persistent individuals are usually needed behind it.
+Taking into account the historical background, Serbian society may be described as fundamentally authoritarian.
+In such circumstances, both the functionality and reliability of institutions and the empowerment of bottom-up sectors can hardly happen until the approach is changed for a more egalitarian and horizontal one.

-Secondly, on the side of the methodology, the chosen 5-step ANT analytical framework served for fine-tuning of internal and external actor-networks and revealing the nature of urban agency.
-The final diagram illustrated the totality of circumscribed urban assemblage networks through ANT lens.
-Moreover, the visualized overlaps and the collisions of various actor-network and social aspect distributions provided the extensive explanations on how urban decision-making is processed in Savamala and why the men- tioned social dichotomies are still at stake in a post-socialist neighbourhood.
+Secondly, in terms of methodology, the chosen 5-step ANT analytical framework served to fine-tune the internal and external actor-networks and reveal the nature of urban agency.
+The final diagram illustrates the totality of circumscribed urban assemblage networks through the ANT lens.
+Moreover, the visualized overlaps and the collisions of various actor-network and social aspect distributions provide extensive explanations about how urban decision-making is processed in Savamala and why these social dichotomies are still at stake in a post-socialist neighbourhood.

-Enriching it with the space-time component, this ANT analysis aims at decoding urban complexity and dynamics of Savamala from the past to the present moment.
-In this respect, very important point of disruption and radical change in Savamala is the official- ized procedure for the adjustment of the regulatory framework to the investor needs.
-At this point, the future of spatial interventions in the whole city might be directed according to what here and now a single investor prefers and requires.
+Enriching it with the space-time component, this ANT analysis aims at decoding the urban complexity and dynamics of Savamala from the past to the present moment.
+In this respect, a very important point of disruption and radical change in Savamala is the officialized procedure for the adjustment of the regulatory framework to investor needs.
+At this point, the future of spatial interventions in the whole city might be directed according to what here and now there a single investor prefers and requires.

 Furthermore, the methodological asset of ANT is its tendency to enable explanations from within and below.
-Such descriptive research practice makes the task of relating and distributing agency through networks a never-ending, researcher-based story telling.
+Such a descriptive research practice makes the task of relating and distributing agency through networks a never-ending, researcher-based story telling.
 Therefore, even historical transpositions, roles and links through networks become ephemeral and with no means to address and question what will come next.

-In Savamala and even more so in Belgrade, an important spatial issue are the transformation of the city landscape according to the new regulations set to satisfy BWP requirements.
-The city will rise in height and most probably, as there are no zonal re- strictions, it may happen it the center.
-While the number of people living and visiting the area will rise, the question of efficient and sustainable transport could come up.
-Even though it seems that professionals are not strategically addressing such future.
-At the social side, the role of international actors and global trends at all levels is unavoidable and overwhelming.
+In Savamala, and even more so in Belgrade, an important spatial issue is the transformation of the city landscape according to the new regulations set to satisfy BWP requirements.
+The city will rise in height and most probably, as there are no zoning restrictions, this may happen in the center.
+While the number of people living and visiting the area will rise, the question of efficient and sustainable transport may well come up, even though it seems that professionals are not strategically addressing such a future.
+On the social side, the role of international actors and global trends at all levels is unavoidable and overwhelming.
 The question of positioning local experts, professionals, authorities and citizens therefore might be crucial.
 Between international influence and an intervention in the particular context, there must be a meso-layer of local urban actors and professional and regulatory frameworks.